Dartmouth Street Names of Olde

 - Victoria Road from Park Avenue to Albro Lake was Commons Road and Wilson St. Near Woodland Avenue, it was Kenny Road

 - Woodland Avenue was Gillard’s Road.

 - All of Crichton Avenue was Ochterloney Street.
 It was earlier known as Gates’ Road, and Colored Meeting House Road

 - Banook Avenue was Winter Road and Lake Street.

-- Prince Albert Road was Canal Street, Truro Road, Prestc Road and Portland Street.
+- Prince Albert Road was Canal Street, Truro Road, Preston Road and Portland Street.

-- Lawrence Hartshorne’s subdivision plans of Cottage Hill (Si ver’s Hill), contained Hartshorne Street, running east from Prin
+- Lawrence Hartshorne’s subdivision plans of Cottage Hill (Silver’s Hill), contained Hartshorne Street, running east from Prince Albert Road.

 - Bolton Terrace was Paul Street.